Tazmainiandevil/Useful.Extensions/README.md

 ### Date Time Extensions

 _ShouldBeWithinRangeOf_ - Determines that a DateTime is close to an expected date.

 Has an optional parameter of an int.
-This represents the variation we can accept in seconds.
+This represents the variation we can accept in seconds and must be a positive value, otherwise, an ArgumentOutOfRangeException will be thrown.

 e.g.